Ancaster incident: Civil trial appeal

 The defence, once again led by Boulton, argued that the witnesses should not be forced to testify as they might self-incriminate themselves.
 He also stated that if the trial judge's decision was overruled, any plaintiff in Upper Canada could pay a witness to refuse to testify in a case, and then use that refusal to appeal an unfavourable decision.
 A successful appeal that forced the men to testify might also cause other cases to be successfully appealed, Boulton argued, causing the Upper Canadian courts to become overburdened with new trials.
 He challenged that if Rolph thought they were also perpetrators, they should sue them for further damages.
 Boulton also argued that a new trial would burden Robertson, as he would be found innocent again, and that the £40 awarded to Rolph was a substantial amount of money because it was enough for Rolph to run for the Legislative Assembly of Upper Canada.
 Boulton defended his decision to not criminally charge the defendants because he wanted to avoid the perception that he was trying to increase his workload for his government job, as he received a fee from the government for every case he prosecuted.

-During the appeal, Willis admonished Boulton for acting as defence council as the defendants could be criminally charged for the events and, as solicitor general, he would have to act as the plaintiff in such a case.
+During the appeal, Willis admonished Boulton for acting as defence counsel as the defendants could be criminally charged for the events and, as solicitor general, he would have to act as the plaintiff in such a case.
 Boulton was also admonished for not criminally charging the witnesses who refused to testify.
-Chewett and MacNab were also accused of convincing witnesses not to testify and Boulton delayed submitting supporting affidavits to the identity of witnesses for several months so that witness testimony could not be used to aid in Rolph's appeal.
+Chewett and MacNab were also accused of convincing witnesses not to testify, and Boulton delayed submitting supporting affidavits to the identity of witnesses for several months so that witness testimony could not be used to aid in Rolph's appeal.
 Willis ruled in favour of having a new trial and holding the witnesses who refused to testify in contempt.
 Sherwood stated at the trial that Rolph could have complained about Boulton's role as defendant to their court or a local magistrate if he thought it would interfere with his duties as the solicitor general.
 If a grand jury issued an indictment and Boulton still refused to prosecute the case, then the court could have initiated the prosecution instead.
 Sherwood ruled in favour of the defence, letting the ruling at the civil trial remain.
 Since Campbell did not participate in the hearing, this led to a tied vote which meant the appeal failed.